BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_1_Spending_a_Multisig_with_a_PSBT.md

 ## Summary: Spending a Multisig with a PSBT

-The PSBT, a collaborative method for creating transactions allowed you to spend a multisig.
-Here's the basic process we used here:
+The PSBT, a collaborative method for creating transactions, allowed you to spend a multisig.
+Here's the basic process we used :

 1. Create a bare PSBT that says what to spend and who to send it to.
+(A PSBT can be even barer than this, but more on that later!)
 2. Use a wallet that knows about the UTXOs to fill in that data.
 3. Have each required signer sign.
-4. Combine and finalize the PSBT, then send the transaction.
+4. Combine and finalize the PSBT.
+5. Send the transaction.

 > :fire: ***What's the power of a PSBT?*** A PSBT allows for the creation of trustless transactions between multiple parties and multiple machines.
 If more than one party would need to fund a transaction, if more than one party would need to sign a transaction, or if a transaction needs to be created on one machine and signed on another, then a PSBT makes it simple without depending on the non-standardized partial signing mechanisms that used to exist before PSBT.